 9 Life Hacks for Living With a Fistula

-Around two years ago I experienced one of the worst periods of my life: I had a fistula.
+Around 2 years ago I experienced one of the worst periods of my life: I had a fistula.
 If you haven't heard of them, then you're incredibly lucky.

 How common are fistulas?

 They're thought to affect a third of Crohn's patients and are defined by an abnormal passageway that connects one internal organ to another or to the outside surface of the body.1

 After two operations (an abscess drainage and a fistulotomy), I feel incredibly fortunate that, for the moment at least, this no longer significantly impacts on my life.
 However, once I started chatting about this recently, I became aware of just how many people are living with this issue, and how little we're talking about it.